ViktorArg/Pokemon_App.ts/README.md

 ## Available Scripts

-In the project client directory, you can run:
+To run the project go to client directory and write the commands.

 ### `npm install`